neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

     expected in the context of your problem.

     The master NEURON process contains the server for the bulletin board system.
-    Communication between normal hoc code executing on the master NEURON process and the
+    Communication between normal Python  code executing on the master NEURON process and the
     server is direct with no overhead except packing and unpacking messages and manipulating the send and receive buffers with pvm commands.